Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative Adversarial Networks: Synthetic OFDM Data Sets

-Every synthetic waveform consists of a sequence of six \ac{OFDM} symbols, each with a cyclic prefix equal to $25$\% of the \ac{OFDM} symbol length.
-The \ac{OFDM} symbol length, i.e., the number of subcarriers, is set to be $128$, $256$, or $512$, yielding full time-series lengths of $960$, $1920$, or $3840$, respectively.
-The above choices are motivated by the specifications for downlink \ac{LTE} \cite{LTEnutshell,3GPP-BS,3GPP-PHY}.
+Every synthetic waveform consists of a sequence of six \ac{OFDM} symbols, each with a cyclic prefix equal to $25$\,\% of the \ac{OFDM} symbol length.
+The \ac{OFDM} symbol length, \emph{i.e.}, the number of subcarriers, is set to be $128$, $256$, or $512$, yielding full time-series lengths of $960$, $1920$, or $3840$, respectively.\footnote{Including the cyclic prefix, each symbol has a length of $160$, $320$, or $640$, respectively.
+So for a waveform consisting of six symbols, the time series has a length of $960$, $1920$, or $3840$, respectively.} The above choices were motivated by the specifications for downlink \ac{LTE} \cite{LTEnutshell,3GPP-BS,3GPP-PHY}.
 Namely, symbol lengths of $128$, $256$, and $512$ correspond to \ac{LTE} channel bandwidths of $1.4$\, MHz, $3$\,MHz, and $5$\,MHz, respectively \cite{3GPP-BS}.
 The cyclic prefix size corresponds to the so-called ``extended'' cyclic prefix option in LTE, for which there are six OFDM symbols per 0.5\,ms ``slot'' \cite{LTEnutshell}.\footnote{For LTE, the physical sampling rate depends channel bandwidth \cite{LTEnutshell}.}

-Later, in Section~\ref{sec:main_experiment}, we present three experiments.
-In the first experiment, we consider three different settings for the proportion of occupied OFDM subcarriers, i.e., the resource allocation.
-Namely, we set the proportion of occupied subcarriers equal to $25\%$, $50\%$, or $75\%$ of the maximum allowed for downlink LTE \cite[Table~1]{LTEnutshell}.
-In each case, the block of occupied subcarriers is centered in frequency, and the zero frequency (DC) subcarrier is not used.
-For OFDM symbol lengths of $128$, $256$, and $512$, the maximum number of occupied subcarriers, excluding the DC subcarrier, is taken to be $75$, $150$, and $300$, respectively \cite[Table~1]{LTEnutshell}.
-Below, we refer to the three allocation sizes of $25\%$, $50\%$, or $75\%$ as small, medium and large allocations, respectively.
+We considered three different settings for the proportion of occupied OFDM subcarriers, \emph{i.e.}, the resource allocation.
+Namely, we set the proportion of occupied subcarriers equal to $25\,\%$, $50\,\%$, or $75\,\%$ of the maximum allowed for downlink LTE \cite[Table~1]{LTEnutshell}.
+In each case, the block of occupied subcarriers was centered in frequency, and the zero-frequency (DC) subcarrier was not used.
+For OFDM symbol lengths of $128$, $256$, and $512$, the maximum number of occupied subcarriers, excluding the DC subcarrier, was taken to be $75$, $150$, and $300$, respectively \cite[Table~1]{LTEnutshell}.
+We refer to the three allocation sizes of $25\,\%$, $50\,\%$, or $75\,\%$ as small, medium, and large allocations, respectively.

-To simulate the effect of thermal noise, \ac{AWGN} is added to the \ac{OFDM} signals.
-In each experiment, the \ac{AWGN} level is set such that the \ac{EVM}, as defined in Section~\ref{sec:eval_metrics}, is a specified level.
+To simulate the effect of thermal noise, \ac{AWGN} was added to the \ac{OFDM} signals.
+In each experiment, the \ac{AWGN} level was set such that the \ac{EVM}, as defined in Sec.~\ref{sec:eval_metrics}, was a specified level.